 Azure is a cloud computing platform, made available across different regions around the world.
 When you require a service, application, or virtual machine on Azure, you are first asked to specify a region.
 You select the region of the data center in which your application runs.

 An Azure portal is a web-based application that can be used to add, modify, or remove Azure resources and services.
 It is located at https://portal.azure.com.

 Azure accounts are unique global entities that allow you to access Azure services and subscriptions.
 Multiple subscriptions can be created in your Azure account to create separation, for instance, for billing or management purposes.

 12. What is an Azure Subscription?

-Azure subscriptions can be thought of as the bundle you can buy with an entitlement to use and access resources from the Azure.
+Azure subscriptions can be thought of as a bundle you can buy with an entitlement to use and access resources from Azure.
 Similar to pre-paid SIM cards that allow you to use your phone while you buy it.